ucsc-cgp/cgp-cloud-policies/README.md

 $ cd ../..
 $ AWS_PROFILE='...' make deploy

-# Destroy the resources afterwards
+# Destroy the resources afterwards.
+This will destroy the Terraform IAM roles, which will modify existing access
+# policies on the remote S3 bucket.
 $ AWS_PROFILE='...' make destroy

 ```